 Resource Sharing and Consortial Memberships

 Resource sharing and consortial memberships are important components of the WVU Libraries' Just-in-Time approach to supporting the University’s educational and research missions.
 Materials may be requested from any location in the world.
+The Libraries also support the needs of students and faculty and build the collection with selective priority purchasing of current books requested through Interlibrary Loan.

 Collection Strengths and Priorities